emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 Example: ports in Scheme
 ------------------------

-In Scheme, an open file is represent by a *port*.
+In Scheme, an open file is represented by a *port*.
 In the toy Scheme example, a port is a wrapper around a Standard C file handle::

     typedef struct port_s {